system-zero/system-zero/src/data/semantics/Language.md

   # This value is `null` by default.
 For C functions this is guarranteed by the
   # function signature, which is always a VALUE type.

-  # Functions can be anonymous.
+  # Functions can be called on the fly.

-  var v = lambda (x, y) { return x * y } (10, 100) # => 1000
+  var v = func (x, y) { return x * y } (10, 100) # => 1000

-  # A lambda function, it is like a function without a name, but it is called
+  # Such anonymous function, it is like a function without a name, but it is called
   # immediately.
 After the call releases its resources.
-It is illegal to store
-  # a lambda in a variable.
-It is also illegal to omit the argument list after
+It is illegal to omit the
-  # the body, even if it is an empty list, so a pair of parentheses is obligatory
+  # argument list after the body, even if it is an empty list, so a pair of parentheses
-  # after the body.
+  # is obligatory after the body.

-  # Lambdas like functions, can be nested in arbitrary level, though they
+  # Such functions, can be nested in arbitrary level, though they can be complicated
-  # can be complicated to parse, but legal:
+  # to parse, but legal:

-  var r = lambda (x, y) {
+  var r = func (x, y) {
     var xl = x + y

-    return lambda (k) {
+    return func (k) {
       return k * 2
     } (x) +

-    lambda (z) {
+    func (z) {
       var i =
-        lambda (x) {
+        func (x) {
           return x + 100
         } (z)